GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/extensions/access-control/docs/modules/access-control/en.md

 # Access Control

-Manage access to the GraphQL schema through Access Control Lists.
+Grant granular access to the schema, based on the user being logged-in (or not), having a certain role or capability, and more.

 ## Description